kolbytn/mindcraft/README.md

 "speak_agents": ["Dobson"]
 ```

 ###  Implementation of Generative Agents

+🧠 We introduce a new module, `SelfDrivenThinking`, implemented in `src/agent/thinking.js`, to enable generative agents to exhibit autonomous behavior cycles inspired by human-like reflection and planning.

-We've added a module named SelfDrivenThinking in `src/agent/thinking.js`.
-This module will periodically prompt the bot to engage in self-driven behaviors and reflect on its own motivations.
+This module periodically prompts the agent to engage in self-initiated thought processes, including short-term goal creation and motivation-driven reflection, even when not actively receiving external input.

-To enable the self-driven thinking feature, you need to set two parameters, `thinking_interval` and `reflection_interval`, in the bot's profile. `thinking_interval` represents the time interval (in ticks) for self-driven thinking, and `reflection_interval` represents the time interval (in ticks) for reflection.
+To activate this feature, two parameters must be defined in the bot’s profile:

+- `thinking_interval`: The time interval (in ticks) at which the bot will perform self-driven thinking.
+- `reflection_interval`: The interval (in ticks) between each self-reflection round.

-In Mineflayer, `bot.time.time` returns the number of ticks passed since the game started.
-In the Minecraft world, 1000 ticks equal one hour.
-For example, setting `thinking_interval: 100` means the bot will perform self-driven thinking every 6 minutes.
+Minecraft time uses ticks, where 1000 ticks ≈ 1 hour in-game.
+For example, `thinking_interval: 100` will prompt thinking every ~6 in-game minutes.

-You can customize the bot's personality and goals by referring to `person_desc`, `longterm`, and `shortterm` in the default profile (`profiles/defaults/_default.json`).
-Then, provide a customized version in the bot's profile.
+You can customize the agent’s personality and intrinsic goals by configuring the `person_desc`, `longterm`, and `shortterm` fields in the agent’s profile.
+These will influence the content of the agent’s thoughts and the direction of its autonomous actions.

-Note: For the self-driven thinking feature to work, both `thinking_interval` and `reflection_interval` must be set to valid values.
+> **Note:** Both `thinking_interval` and `reflection_interval` must be set to valid numerical values for the system to take effect.

 ```
 {